r-janovskis/redditreader/README.md

 **Note**: we need to keep in mind that search function is only working on the post TITLE!

+## Comments for the posts

+In addition to the requirements I decided to add another feature - chance to see not just the post itself, but it's comments too.
+What started with an idea that it's gonna be easy turned into several hours trying to figure out what's not working.
+But we got it in the end.

+So, how does this feature works?

+- We created a new component to display a comment (called Comment)
+- We created another slice to the apps which handles comments for a post.
+  - In the slice we capture ID of the post for which we are getting comments
+  - And an array of comments for the post.
+Each entry in the array contains author and comment text itself
+- We are fetching comments on request.
+When user presses a button to display comments, reducer fetches comments for that post using reddit API

+In the implementation phase I managed to get lost and made quiet a mess.
+I was trying to do too much - handle markdown, enter comments as innerHTML elements, use useEffect hooks and some other tricks that didn't produce results I hoped for and just created some 'head scratching' moments...
+In the end we implemented it in simple manner:

+- User clicks the button to show comments
+- We despatch a reducer to fetch comments using Reddit API
+- When comments are retrieved component gets re-rendered and we see comments appearing under the post.

 ---

 # vite-template-redux